masterjeef/rapid-priority-queue/README.md

         public double Weight { get; set; }

-        // IMPORTANT: the less than operator must be overriden to use this object
+        // IMPORTANT: the less than operator must be overloaded to use this object
         // in the priority queue

         public static bool operator <(Badger b1, Badger b2)